-In this project Ulla Jaekel investigates the intentional backfill and the afterwards building of monumental facilities as a cultural universal phenomenon und furthermore the theses on the motivation, whereby she focuses on the beginning and development of the phenomena.
+In this project Ulla Jaekel investigates intentional entombment and the subsequently superstructure of ritual complexes as a cultural universal phenomenon und furthermore the theses on the motivation, whereby she focuses on the beginning and development of this practice.

 Interaction Patterns at the Transition from Hunter-Gatherer to Sedentary Societies around Göbekli Tepe (A-1-9)Research project

 This project investigated the location of Göbekli Tepe against the background of its regional and natural embedding.

 The Socio-political Production of Minoan and Mycenaean Architecture.
 An Energetic Perspective (B-2-8)Third-party funded project

 The Minoan and Mycenaean socio-political systems share many trends due to the interactions between their respective societies, but the archaeological record also testifies marked differences.
 This research project investigated the processes at play in the development of these distinct socio-political systems by focusing on the management of architectural production and by quantifying the impact of monumental architecture on these societies.

 Focus of this project was on questions concerning the water-management and the historic land-use of the archaeological site Resafa in North-Syria.

 The project examines the formation of visualisations of Rome and its monumentality throughout the 19th century in terms of their systematic, genre-specific and media-historical development.
 There are various questions Sylva van der Heyden attempts to answer in her dissertation: What are the different forms of visualisation that gave an impression of Rome and its greatness?
 How were these visualisations noticed and used?
 Does the observer need to experience the whole city – as in painted panoramas and city models – or do selected monuments and views create the monumentality of Rome as well?